TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 .. class:: defaultdict([default_factory[, ...]])

-    Returns a new dictionary-like object.  :class:`defaultdict` is a subclass of the built-in :class:`dict` class.
+    Returns a new dictionary-like object.  :class:`defaultdict` is a subkundi of the built-in :class:`dict` class.
 It overrides one method and adds one writable instance variable.
-The remaining functionality is the same as for the :class:`dict` class and is not documented here.
+The remaining functionality is the same as for the :class:`dict` kundi and is not documented here.

     The first argument provides the initial value for the :attr:`default_factory` attribute; it defaults to ``None``.
 All remaining arguments are treated the same